Welcome to the Preserve Piranhas Swim Team!

 - Water Bottle

 Dual/tri swim meets are generally held on Saturday mornings, beginning promptly at 8:00 am and usually lasting until 1-2 pm.
 Swimmers need to arrive well in advance of the meet start, in time for warm-up (optional but encouraged) and the meet scratch deadline (mandatory).
 Precise meet timeline/instructions will be distributed to team members prior to each meet.
 Swimmers should bring extra towels, sunscreen, healthy snacks, water and sleeping bags to stay warm (in the early hours).
-Concessions are available for purchase at all meets and we encourage you to support the home teams with their fundraiser by purchasing concessions.
+Concessions are available for purchase at all meets and we encourage you to support the home teams' fundraising efforts by purchasing concessions.
 Games or other activities for your child to play with during the meet are encouraged as well.
-Please label all personal items with the swimmer's name.
+Please label all personal items with your swimmer's name.

-Please notify a coach or Parent Rep as soon as possible should your child not be able to attend a meet at the last minute.
-Note that last minute changes often cause meet delays and re-alignment of relays.
+Please notify a coach or Parent Rep as soon as possible if you are running late or will not be able to attend as scheduled.
+Note that last minute changes often cause meet delays and scratches of entire relay teams.

 Pre-meet warmup for swimmers will typically be at 6:45am (home meets) or 7:15am (away meets), although precise meet timeline/instructions will be distributed to team members prior to each meet.
 Participation in warm-up is strongly encouraged.
 Not only does it “get their blood flowing,” it also allows the coaches to identify who is NOT at that meet, thus requiring them to “scratch” the missing swimmer from their respective events and replace them with a substitute.